Subsections of CrowdStrike Cloud Security

 - CrowdStrike API client: CrowdStrike Falcon API client authentication credentials for interaction with CrowdStike APIs via OAuth 2.0 token.
 Includes an API client ID and API client secret.

-- CrowdStrike event bus: The AWS event bus in CrowdStrike’s environment for receiving events and providing the data to CrowdStrike Cloud Security service.
+- CrowdStrike event bus: The AWS event bus in CrowdStrike’s environment for receiving events from EKS clusters and providing runtime protection data to CrowdStrike.

 - SSM Distributor: Install the Falcon sensor on instances across your AWS accounts using AWS SSM State Manager Associations.